SathvikMadishetty/SathvikMadishetty.github/README.md

 # SathvikMadishetty.github.io
-This website is learn web-design for everyone out there
+This website is to learn web-design for everyone out there